yohatad/cssr4africa/cssr4africa/cssr_system/person_detection/README.md

 To set up the Person Detection package on a Linux system, follow these steps:

 1. Prerequisites
-Make sure you are running a supported Linux distribution (e.g., Ubuntu 20.04) on x86 processor.
+Make sure you are running Ubuntu 20.04.
+If you have setup the python environment using person detection README you can skip this step.

 2. Install Python 3.10 and Virtual Environment.
 ```sh